boostorg/hana/doc/tutorial.md

 @snippet example/tutorial/introspection.cpp static_member

-Again, we expect a `Type` to be passed to the checker.
+Again, we expect a `type` to be passed to the checker.
 Inside the generic lambda, we use `decltype(t)::%type` to fetch the actual C++ type represented by the `t` object, as explained in the section on [type computations] (@ref tutorial-type-working).
 Then, we fetch the static member inside